PaloAltoNetworks/Splunk-Docs/troubleshoot.md

 Check that the dashboards are populating with data.
 The Overview \(pre-6.0\) and Realtime Event Feed \(6.0+\) dashboards don't use datamodel acceleration, so it should work at this point.
 If it doesn't, then go back to the previous troubleshooting steps.
 For all the other dashboards, after 5-8 minutes of syslogging to the Splunk server, the dashboards should populate with data.
 If the dashboards are populating, then acceleration and summary indexing are working.
 If not, check the following:

-App Version 4.0 and earlier:
-Uses TSIDX for acceleration.

-* Verify that saved searches for log collection are in the savedsearches.conf
-  file.
-Check that they haven't been changed or overwritten.

-App Version 4.1 and later:
-Uses Data Model for acceleration.

 * Check acceleration settings in the data model under Settings &gt; Data Model &gt;
   and find the Palo Alto Networks datamodels. \(There may be 1, 3, or 4 datamodels depending on the App version\)

 * Verify that acceleration is enabled for all Palo Alto Networks datamodels.
+See [Enable Datamodel Acceleration](/installation.md#enable-datamodel-acceleration) for guidance to enable the datamodels.

 * Click the arrow next to the Palo Alto Networks data models and check the data model build percentage.
 It should be 100% or very close to it.